How To Help Your Older Teenager With Their Social Awkwardness

 Parents want the best for their kids.
 They can also be prone to feeling guilty or blaming themselves if their children having a hard time of things.
 If your son or daughter is having social problems don't be too hard on yourself.
 The fact is that some kids are just going to turn out shy and awkward, and there really isn't much anyone can do.
 It's just wired into their temperament and personality..

-Also, if you're the parent of an awkward older teenager, don't beat yourself up for not recognizing the problem earlier and intervening to try and mitigate the damage.
+Also, if you're the parent of an awkward older teenager, don't beat yourself up for not recognizing the problem earlier and intervening to try to mitigate the damage.
 As I said earlier, most likely when your kid was younger they didn't seem to have too many problems.
 Sure they may have always been a little hesitant or quirky, but not enough to set off any alarms.
 Also, sometimes a person's social awkwardness doesn't fully appear until they're older teenagers.
 They may have managed fine when they were in middle school and early high school, but then found they couldn't handle the social challenges that being a bit older brought with it.
 Traits and behaviors that served them fine in the past may suddenly not go over as well with more mature peers.

 Overall there's not a huge amount you can do.
 Your child's awkwardness is something they mostly have to work through on their own